 I'm glad it's being exposed.

-It's very quiet, but what is happening is he is probing that that the bringing up forth of this uh FISA document and How it was manipulated.
+It's very quiet, but what is happening is he is probing the bringing up forth of this FISA document and how it was manipulated.

 I got a lot of faith that that will actually come about.

-But the other part of this, Sean, is when you have Director Kungby literally going out and advocating the election of Democrats, what he's saying is I need to make sure that nobody holds me accountable.
+But the other part of this, Sean, is when you have Director Comey literally going out and advocating the election of Democrats, what he's saying is, I need to make sure that nobody holds me accountable.

-I need to make sure that nobody else, like Strck and Page and everybody else, doesn't continue to, you know, they get don't get closer to the truth.
+I need to make sure that nobody else, like Strzok and Paige and everybody else, doesn't continue to, you know, they get, don't get closer to the truth.

-And they can only do that by giving the gavel to Adam Schiff and some of these other uh characters in Yahoos.
+And they can only do that by giving the gavel to Adam Schiff and some of these other characters and Yahoos.

-That's why they are praying and hoping and pushing and literally going to Twitter advocating the election of Democrats so that the Republicans in the in the House and the Senate will stop probing.
+That's why they're praying and hoping and pushing and literally going to Twitter advocating the election of Democrats so that the Republicans in the House and the Senate will stop probing.

 Well, Obama's now ratcheting up his input into the 2018 midterms.